lifecompartmentalized/lifecompartmentalized.github.io/content/posts/language.md

 my parts have a complex internal relationships.
 What do I convey this to others?

 For me, it is often difficult to put into words the experiences I've been though because of DID.

+While using only this view this may work for most people, solely looking at myself this way causes me to miss out of various aspects of life since my internal experiences don't fully align with having a unified perspective.

 -->